+Science Department.
 Hoyler's appointment left a vacancy for a Senior School science teacher that was filled by Junior School science teacher Miriam "Mimi" White.
-White's promotion ended the tradition that only men would teach in the Senior School.
+White's promotion assisted Keator in his first year.
+Wright then assumed the role of full-time college counselor on July 1,1973.